GianottiLeo/Datapipe_Process/README.md

 ##
 ## Azure

+Using the .csv example files I found in a Udemy Course, I created a Storage Account and a Container (showed in the image bellow) to store all the raw datasources.
+After this setup, it was also necessary to set the permissions in snowflake to configure the connection between both tools, allowing the ingesting of raw data into my datawarehouse of choice, snowflake in this case.

 <p align="center">
 <img width="12" />
 <img src="Azure.png" height="600" alt="powerbi logo" width ="900"  />

 ##
 ## DBT

+All the data transformations that made sense, and that in this example, would`ve been requested by the users, were done setting dim, fact and analytical tables and folders in DBT.

 <p align="center">
 <img width="12" />